Ricardosgeral/relier/README.md

 3. Copy or move that file into the *Root* of the Micro SD card, where Raspbian is installed.
 4. Insert the Micro SD card in the *Raspberry Pi*, and power it on.

-Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using [*Putty*](https://www.putty.org/)).
+Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using *Putty*).
-In this last option, you will require an internet connection and need to know the local IP attributed to the *Raspberry Pi*!
-The default login parameters should be:
+In this last option, you will require internet and need to know the local IP attributed to the *Raspberry Pi*!
+The default login should be:

    username: `pi`
    password: `raspberry`

 It is recommended to change the password after first boot, since *SSH* is enabled!

     $ passwd

 and choose your new password.